 Color was to remain a thorn in Audubon's side.
 He complained regularly to Havell about uneven quality and inconsistencies in the coloring of the prints.
 Although these problems are entirely understandable given the huge scope of the original project (more than 80,000 large folio prints handcolored over the course of twelve years), the small scale and limited timeframe of the restrike project afforded an opportunity for the Museum to pursue Audubon's ideal, rather than to simply imitate his end result.
 In that respect, the Alecto restrikes can be seen as the culmination of Audubon's original dream, a select group of bird prints of the size and quality that Audubon wished.

 Minniesland.com is proud to be able to offer for sale two of these beautiful restrikes.
 They are from one of only 125 sets printed from the original copper plates in 1985, the back of each print is stamped with a print number and limitation marked in pencil.
-As part of their agreement with Alecto, the American Museum of Natural History agreed to retire the six copper plates from use for 100 years.
+As part of their agreement with Alecto, the American Museum of Natural History agreed to retire the six copper plates from use for at least 50 years (until 2035).
 Sheet size is 43-1/2 x 29-1/2 inches, with plate sizes measuring approximately 39 x 26 inches.
 Because of the difficulties involved in photographing large prints, shadow and uneven lighting may affect some photos, but generally all prints are untoned and in very good to excellent condition.

 The six plates in this series include the two Wild Turkeys shown here plus an additional four plates shown below.
 If you are interested in any of the four below, we can probably locate one for you.